 - Support roaming exchange capability to exchange data and analytics between PLMNs;

-- Support Federated Learning (FL) to train an ML model among multiple NWDAFs (containing MTLF).
+- Support Federated Learning (FL) to train an ML model among multiple NWDAFs (containing MTLF) in horizontal FL scenarios, and among NWDAF(s) and AF(s) in vertical FL scenarios.

 The details of the NWDAF functionality are defined in TS 23.288 [86].